norschel/AzurePipeline.HyperV/src/HyperVServer/Readme.md

 * Changes since 7.0.36: Removed non-existent parameter for hyperv cmdlet version 1.0 (only affects old hyper-v versions -> pre Win 2016)
 * Changes since 7.0.62: Added additional support for older hyperv cmdlet version 1.1 (only affects old hyper-v versions -> pre Win 2016)
 * Changes since 7.0.66: Fixed loading of older cmdlet versions, added some additional debug outputs (could be enabled with system.debug = true)
-* Changes since 8.0.0: Removed old TFS legacy versions, in the future only support for AzD pipelines, taking over the maintenance from AIT
+* Changes since 8.0.0: Removed support for old TFS legacy versions, in the future only support for AzD pipelines (2020+) is provided, taking over the maintenance from AIT

 ### Known limitions
 -------